 - Separate files are not created for intermediate images.
 Instead, the intermediate size of an image is dynamically generated at the time of a request.

-- Media files can be imported to the File System with VIP-CLI, and media files for a site or an environment can be exported from the VIP Dashboard.
+- Media files can be imported to the File System with VIP-CLI, and a site’s or environment’s media files can be exported from the VIP Dashboard.

-- Media files that are uploaded to a WordPress production environment are automatically shared with its associated non-production environments.
-When a data sync from a production environment to a non-production environment is completed, the target environment will automatically load the shared media files.
+- Media files uploaded to a WordPress production environment are automatically shared with the associated non-production environments.
+When a data sync from a production environment to a non-production environment is completed, the target environment loads the shared media files automatically.

-- By default, media files are cached by the Varnish page cache with a 1 year time to live (TTL).
-Cached content for media files can be purged by resource URL in the VIP Dashboard or with the VIP-CLI command
+- Cached content for media files can be purged by resource URL in the VIP Dashboard or with the VIP-CLI command

 vip cache purge-url.